expfactory/expfactory-python/doc/source/getting-started.rst

 I want to generate a custom battery
 -----------------------------------

-After 'installation `<http://vbmis.com/bmi/project/expfactory/installation.html>`_ You can generate a battery, meaning a psiturk experiment folder that may include a selection of experiments, on your local machine, a virtual (vagrant) machine, or a cloud (Amazon Web Services) machine.
+After `installation <http://vbmis.com/bmi/project/expfactory/installation.html>`_ You can generate a battery, meaning a psiturk experiment folder that may include a selection of experiments, on your local machine, a virtual (vagrant) machine, or a cloud (Amazon Web Services) machine.
 You should start the application:

 ::